-Learning music is just like learning language – it requires constant immersion.
+Learning music is just like learning a language – it requires constant immersion.

 Children learn how to speak by being continuously immersed in language while their brains absorb the sounds around them.
 So, you can imagine the language delays a child would experience if their parents didn’t speak to them!
 The same concept is true for music, and the key to encouraging your child’s musical growth is in your hands!